kamrankashef/BASE/README.md

 #### XML Parser Example

-The [Hospital Log example](https://github.com/kamrankashef/BASE/blob/master/src/test/java/base/parsegen/xml/hospitalevents/TestHospitalEvents.java) shows some of BASE's more advnaced features:
+The [Hospital Log example](https://github.com/kamrankashef/BASE/blob/master/src/test/java/base/parsegen/xml/hospitalevents/TestHospitalEvents.java) shows some of BASE's more advanced features:

 - Creating "augmented" Model attributes (creating new attributes from inferred attributes).
 See how `localTimeAug` is defined.
 - Adjoining Models (combining Models to create new Models).
 See how `Event`, `ShiftEnd`, `Meeting` and `Surgery`